Home

 Robotic Process Automation (RPA)

-The change management supports the introduction of new digital processes in the company.
-This includes communication, training, and involving your employees.
-Digital processes can only be implemented successfully if those involved understand the benefits.
+Change management supports the introduction of new digital workflows in the company.
+This includes communication, training and the involvement of your employees.
+Only when those involved understand the benefit can digital processes be truly successfully implemented.

-Process digitization uses software that collects information, controls work steps and documents results.
-These include cloud platforms, document management systems, workflow engines, and applications with artificial intelligence.
+Software is used in process digitalisation to capture information, control work steps and document results.
+These include cloud platforms, document management systems, workflow engines and applications with artificial intelligence.

 1. Cloud platforms